apify/actor-vector-database-integrations/actors/pinecone/README.md

 The serverless architecture of Pinecone enables rapid development and deployment of powerful applications.
 Pinecone supports clients in Python, Java, Node.js, and Golang.

-## How does the Apify-Pinecone integration work?
+## w📋 How does the Apify-Pinecone integration work?

 Apify Pinecone integration computes text embeddings and store them in Pinecone.
 It uses [LangChain](https://www.langchain.com/) to compute embeddings and interact with [Pinecone](https://www.pinecone.io/).